-A mutual fund combines your investment with those of other investors to purchase a collection of stocks, bonds, or other tradable securities.
+A mutual fund combines your investment with those of other investors to purchase a collection of stocks, bonds or other tradable securities.
 This collection of securities purchased by the mutual fund is called a portfolio.
 Mutual fund investors own shares in the fund as opposed to directly owning the securities purchased by the fund.

 The price of these mutual fund shares fluctuates daily based on the value of the securities held within the mutual fund’s portfolio.

-Mutual funds provide an easy way to enter the world of stock market investing, as well as access to some other types of investments that are held by mutual funds, such as bonds, and provide access to markets not readily available to individual investors.
-Investing in individual stocks or bonds requires a thorough understanding of valuations and often a keen sense of relevant market changes.
+Mutual funds provide an easy way to enter the world of stock market investing, as well as access to other types of investments that are held by mutual funds, such as bonds, and provide access to markets not readily available to individual investors.
+Investing in individual stocks or bonds requires a thorough understanding of valuations and a keen sense of relevant market changes.

 The convenience of having someone else manage investment strategy and timing — as well as providing access to markets in which individual investing may be difficult — does come at a price.
 Mutual funds include various fees and structures that can prevent the performance of a mutual fund from mirroring the investment performance of the securities held within the fund.

-How to Choose Mutual Funds
+Closed-end Mutual Funds

 Most mutual funds are open-end funds, which means that the fund can issue new shares as needed, allowing a larger pool of investors to participate in the fund.